Laboratory for Laser Energetics: OMEGA EP laser

-The OMEGA EP (extended performance) laser system is an independently operable laser device and extension to OMEGA dedicated on May 16, 2008 with the purpose of studying advanced ignition techniques.
+The OMEGA EP (extended performance) laser system is an independently operable laser device and extension to OMEGA dedicated on May 16, 2008, with the purpose of studying advanced ignition techniques.
 It hosts four NIF-like laser beams, each capable of delivering up to 1.6 kilojoules of energy, as well as a new target chamber.
-Two of the beams possess pulse compression gratings allowing for pulses as short as 1 picosecond.
+Two of the beams possess pulse-compression gratings, allowing for pulses as short as 1 picosecond.
 The laser is housed inside a 2005 building addition.

 While OMEGA EP normally operates separately from OMEGA, its two short-pulse beams can also be combined and directed into the OMEGA target chamber, in addition to OMEGA's 60 existing beams.
-The high power of these beams combined with their ability to be independently timed enables integrated fast-ignition experiments, in which the OMEGA laser compresses a spherical target full of fusion fuel and then OMEGA EP drives a beam of electrons into its center, kick-starting thermonuclear burn.
-The combination of the OMEGA and the OMEGA EP laser systems makes LLE the world's only fully integrated cryogenic fast ignition experimental facility.
+The high powers of these beams combined with their ability to be independently timed enables integrated fast-ignition experiments, in which the OMEGA laser compresses a spherical target full of fusion fuel and then OMEGA EP drives a beam of electrons into its center, kick-starting thermonuclear burn.
+The combination of the OMEGA and the OMEGA EP laser systems makes LLE the world's only fully integrated cryogenic fast-ignition experimental facility.